yang-tt/data-structure-coursework/README.md

 # data-structure-coursework
-This project contains three courseworks for data structure course.
+This project contains three courseworks for data structure course:

 Lab1: Establish and split a Singly Linked List.